sillsdev/TheCombine/docs/user_guide/docs/admin.md

 ### Login Banner

-The login banner places a highlighted message on the login page of users visiting the The Combine.
+The login banner places a message at the bottom of the login page.
 This banner is intended for including specific information about an instance of The Combine that users may need to know, such as who to contact regarding support, version upgrades, or database backup policies.

 ![Login Banner](images/loginBanner.png){ width=400 .center }